 Keep it simple.
 The more complicated your tracking system, the more likely you are to avoid it.
 You need something you can update in a few minutes with zero friction.

-You don't need a financial advisor.
-You don't need a complicated budgeting app.
-You don't need to read five books on personal finance.
+You don't need a financial advisor, a complicated budgeting app, or five books on personal finance.
 You need to know your net worth, and you need to check it regularly.

 Ready to see your full financial picture?